 impact of a household based approach to supporting residents into work,

 including the impact on employment outcomes, the learning captured as part of

 wider public service reform and spend within the local area.
 The pilot will be

 initiated in March 2018 and run for 3 years.

 7. Through this pilot DWP and the Combined Authority want to test a set of

-interventions identified as having the potential to deliver improved employment
+interventions identified as having the potential to be more likely to deliver

-outcomes.
-The Combined Authority will contract with an external organisation for
+improved employment outcomes.
+The Combined Authority will contract with an

 Roles and Responsibilities